arcusfelis/xapian-erlang-bindings/doc/gsoc2012_app.md

 __Have you previously been responsible (as an employee/volunteer/student/etc) for a project of a similar scope?
 If so, tell us about it.__

-I implimented ICU binding as NIFs.
+I implemented ICU binding as NIFs.
 I used Erlang and C/C++.
 I learned a lot of things about interoperability of Erlang applications.